Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 Speech Therapy vs Occupational Therapy: What’s the Difference?

 Speech therapy and occupational therapy serve distinctive roles in improving individuals’ lives, yet they overlap in their goals of enhancing daily functions.
-Speech therapists, also known as speech-language pathologists, focus on helping patients overcome difficulties with communication and swallowing.
+Speech therapists, also known as Speech and language therapists, specialise in supporting patients in overcoming difficulties with communication and swallowing.

 They address various speech and language disorders, such as stuttering, difficulty pronouncing words (articulation disorders), problems understanding or using language (language disorders), and voice disorders.